-Tablespoons Vary in Measurement Depending On Where You Live
+Tablespoons Vary in Volume Measurement Depending On Where You Live

 Did we lose you?

-What this means is that since much of the low FODMAP information that we all reference is coming out of Australia, that if Monash University says that it is okay to have “1 tablespoon” of something, we have to look at the weight or volume equivalent of that item to know how it equates to our measuring implements here in the States and elsewhere around the world.
+Most of the primary sources for low FODMAP information come from Australia, so if Monash University says that “1 tablespoon” of something is low FODMAP, we have to look at the weight or volume equivalent of that item to know how it equates to our measuring implements here in the United States and elsewhere around the world.

-This is because 1 tablespoon of raisins in Australia equals 13 grams and is given the Green Light by Monash, while 1 tablespoon of raisins everywhere else equals only 10 grams.
-So we non-Australians can actually have almost one-third more!
+A closer look at the math: 1 tablespoon of natural, regular-fat yogurt in Australia equals 20 grams and is given the Green Light by Monash as a low FODMAP serving size, while 1 tablespoon of this yogurt everywhere else equals 15 grams.
+So we non-Australians can actually have about a third more if measured by tablespoons.

-For FODMAP Everyday®, however, we played it safe and if Monash University states that “1 tablespoon” of something is allowable, we stuck with that wording.
-This also means that recipes do not fluidly translate from Australia to the U.S. (and beyond) and vice versa, so pay attention when using recipes from varied international sources.
+For FODMAP Everyday®, however, we approach things conservatively and if Monash University states that “1 tablespoon” of something is suggested, we stick with that wording.
+This also means that recipes do not readily translate from Australia to the U.S. (and beyond) and vice versa, so pay attention when using recipes from varied international sources.

 Knowledge is power and attention to detail is important in the low FODMAP diet when it comes to amounts and serving sizes.